shawn-becker-angel/tuttle-twins-google-shuffle/README.md

 The google spreadsheet for a given episode is loaded into a dataframe.
 Once each image frame is randomly assigned to one of the three datasets the dataframe defines the mapping for each source jpg file to its new destination dataset folder.

-Recursive S3 searches are used to create a dataframe that describes all source image files for the given episode and a another dataframe that describes the location of all episode jpg files found in the target dataset directories.
+Recursive S3 searches are used to create a dataframe that describes all source image files for the given episode.
+Another dataframe describes the location of all episode jpg files found in the target dataset directories.

 Dataset operations are used bring the destination datasets in sync with the google spreadsheet for that episode.
 Dataframe operations are used to find 4 change sets: